evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 project.save()
 ```

-Visit Evidently Cloud, open your Project, and navigate to the "Report" to see evaluation result.
+Visit Evidently Cloud, open your Project, and navigate to the "Report" to see evaluation results.

 ![](../.gitbook/assets/cloud/toy_text_report_preview.gif)